arangoml/GenAIComps/comps/retrievers/arango/langchain/README.md

 - `ARANGO_NUM_CENTROIDS`: The number of centroids to use for the approximate search.
 Defaults to `1`, which is essentially exhaustive search.

 ArangoDB Traversal configuration
-- `ARANGO_TRAVERSAL_GRAPH_NAME`: If specified, the retriever will traverse the graph to retrieve the neighborhood of the retrieved documents.
+- `ARANGO_TRAVERSAL_ENABLED`: If set to True, the retriever will traverse the graph to retrieve the neighborhood of the retrieved documents, using the specified `ARANGO_GRAPH_NAME` as a reference.
+Defaults to `False`.
 - `ARANGO_TRAVERSAL_MAX_DEPTH`: The maximum depth to traverse the graph.
 Defaults to `1`.

 Embedding Configuration